 In case of negative patterns in your relationship, the easiest way to break this loop is to change your part of the equation, i.e. when you stop reacting negatively, you immediately weaken the pattern.

-When you stay consistent in your efforts towards a positive direction for long enough, the negative patterns will soon wither away because you have cut off the fuel it used to receive from you.
+When you stay consistent in your efforts toward a positive direction for long enough, the negative patterns will soon wither away because you have cut off the fuel they used to receive from you.

 4) Often The Problem Is NOT The Actual Problem

-There are 2 perspectives to this.
+There are 2 perspectives on this.
 It is important that we take both into consideration at the same time:

 (A) The Indicators Of Life